Are you looking for an online job?

 - Quicktate – Hires newbies and must pass a test to be hired.

 - TranscribeMe – Hiring newbies also pays via Paypal.

 - Verbal Fusion – Must pass a test.

 - Verbal Ink – Will hire newbies and must pass a test.

-Search Engine Evaluator – There are about 5 companies I know, that hire for Search Engine Evaluator.
-The search engines don’t actually hire you they hire third party companies to hire individuals to work for them.
+Search Engine Evaluator – There are about five companies I know, that hire for Search Engine Evaluator.
+The search engines don’t actually hire you they hire third-party companies to hire individuals to work for them.
 So you are hired as a sub-contractor.
 I have found this job challenging and rewarding.

-When you get an acceptance email from a company usually you sign a NDA (Non-Disclosure Agreement).
+When you get an acceptance email from a company, usually you sign an NDA (Non-Disclosure Agreement).
 Where you agree not to share any information about the process of doing your job.
-The major search engines are the company’s like, Google, Bing and Yahoo.
-I can’t really get into to much information as I have signed an NDA.
+The major search engines are the companies like Google, Bing, and Yahoo.
+I can’t really get into too much information as I have signed an NDA.

 The pay varies between $11.00 to $15.00 an hour.